-Course Organizers: Ross Atkin & Fran Weisse
+Course organizers: Ross Atkin and Fran Weisse

-Learning to Express Yourself in French
+Learning To Express Yourself In French

-Using a selection from literature to be distributed as a basis for conversation, we learn to narrate in French the action in those selections, and to describe the characters, the setting and the meaning.
+Using selections from literature to be distributed as a basis for conversation, we learn to narrate in French the action in those selections, and to describe the characters, the setting and the meaning.
 We will then apply our new knowledge to events in our personal lives.
 An intermediate level of French capability is required.

 Teacher: Norman Gaudet taught French at Newton North.
 A graduate of Boston College, he has an AMT from Harvard and did advanced studies in French at the Sorbonne.

-Sessions 3 – 10, starts October 1
+Sessions 4 – 10, starts April 1

 These poets were born between 1910 and 1924, grew up in the Great Depression and fought in World War ll.
 The class will read and discuss their works and consider the influences that shaped their poems.
 Student participation is a valuable feature of the course; the shared views and responses to the poems provide an environment that enriches everyone.
 No voice should remain unheard!